|

 Start by compiling a list of potential speakers based on the conference theme.

-- Experience and relevance: Ensure that speakers have significant experience and relevance to the event’s the
+Experience and relevance: Ensure that speakers have significant experience and relevance to the event’s theme.

 2. Establish initial professional contact